Primary Endpoint

 The denominator used to calculate the rate varied from 119 to 154 based on the number of patients with a baseline value and at least one post-treatment value.

-• If an anaphylactic reaction occurs, permanently discontinue RYBREVANT®1
+• If an anaphylactic reaction occurs, permanently discontinue RYBREVANT®6

-• Signs and symptoms of IRR include dyspnea, flushing, fever, chills, nausea, chest discomfort, hypotension, and vomiting1
+• Signs and symptoms of IRR include dyspnea, flushing, fever, chills, nausea, chest discomfort, hypotension, and vomiting6

 AR, adverse reaction; CTCAE, Common Terminology Criteria for Adverse Events; IRR, infusion-related reaction.

-Permanent discontinuation of RYBREVANT® due to ARs occurred in 11% of patients
+• Permanent discontinuation of RYBREVANT® due to an AR occurred in 11% of patients

-Dose interruption due to an AR occurred in 64% of patients.
-ARs requiring dose interruption in ≥5% of patients included rash and nail toxicity.
+• Dose interruption due to an AR occurred in 64% of patients

-Dose reductions due to an AR occurred in 36% of patients.
-ARs requiring dose reductions in ≥5% of patients included rash and nail toxicity.
+• Dose reduction due to an AR occurred in 36% of patients

 References:

-1. RYBREVANT® [Prescribing Information].
+1. RYBREVANT FASPRO [Prescribing Information].
 Horsham, PA: Janssen Biotech, Inc.

-3. Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Non-Small Cell Lung Cancer V.3.2025. © National Comprehensive Cancer Network, Inc. 2025.
+3. Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Non-Small Cell Lung Cancer V.2.2026. © National Comprehensive Cancer Network, Inc. 2025.
 All rights reserved.
-Accessed January 16, 2025.
+Accessed December 2, 2025.
 To view the most recent and complete version of the guideline, go online to NCCN.org.
 NCCN makes no warranties of any kind whatsoever regarding their content, use or application and disclaims any responsibility for their application or use in any way.

 4. Data on file.
 Janssen Biotech, Inc.